ratify-project/ratify/docs/design/Ratify v2 Architecture Proposal.md

 ### Q&A
 1. **Q**: How does the version compatibility between the core library and the plugin repos?

    **A**: Since core library and plugin repos are all imported by main application as direct dependencies, `go mod tidy` will ensure the highest compatible version of conflict dependency is used based on semantic versioning.
-Theoeoretically, the core library defines interfaces for the plugin implementation, as long as there is no breaking change in the interface, the plugin implementation don't need to bump up version along with the core library.
+Theoretically, the core library defines interfaces for the plugin implementation, as long as there is no breaking change in the interface, the plugin implementation don't need to bump up version along with the core library.
 2. **Q**: Does the plugin framework support customized plugins in different languages?

    **A**: No.  The plugin framework is designed to support Go plugins only.
 If we need to support plugins in different languages, we need to find alternative solutions, like gRPC plugin, io.pipe or Wasm.
 Due to the performance and security concerns, we do not support those solutions in the early stage of Ratify v2, but probably will be added in the future as an extended feature.
 3. **Q**: Are there any other options for the plugin framework?
 What's the reason to choose this one?

    **A**: There are a new options have been considered, like gRPC plugin([hashicorp/go-plugin](https://github.com/hashicorp/go-plugin)), plugin as [WASM binaries](https://github.com/knqyf263/go-plugin), or using an embedded Go interpreter([`raefik/yaegi](https://github.com/traefik/yaegi)).
 However, Ratify v2 is designed to be a lightweight and high performance tool, so we choose the simplest and most efficient way to implement the plugin framework.
-Thoses options will impact the performance, which is not the best choice for Ratify v2.
+Those options will impact the performance, which is not the best choice for Ratify v2.
 And for the [golang plugin](https://pkg.go.dev/plugin) library, it will achieve good performance but has arch limitations and requires dependencies of the main application and plugins to be the same.
 4. **Q**: How to handle the multi-tenancy in the new architecture?

    **A**: Since the core library only focuses on artifact validation, the multi-tenancy should be handled by the entrypoint, specifically the Gatekeeper add-on in the K8s scenario.
 The entrypoint should be responsible for handling the multi-tenancy or seeking for other solutions without multi-tenancy support from Ratify.